suniladhya/Angular/README.md

 # Serving the Application
 ng serve -o --port=200 --aot=true
 # Style Guides
+# Angular Communication
+* RXJS is a js Library for reative programming with observables
+* HttpClient Methods Returns observables
+* Lots of RXJS operators are available to work with observables.
+And also return Observables.
+* Steps To Start:
+* Import and add HttpClientModule from @angular/common/http'

+* 201 created: post
+* 200 ok: Read
+* 204 No Content: update, Delete

 # Multiple Projects
 [1.
 Working with multiple projects](https://medium.com/disney-streaming/combining-multiple-angular-applications-into-a-single-one-e87d530d6527)
 | [2.
 Adding multiple Projects in same work space](https://www.techiediaries.com/angular-workspace/)